haoxiang01/Neuromorphic-Semantic-Communication-for-Future-Wireless-Systems/README.md

 cd Att-NeuroSC
 ```

-### Install the environment
+### ⚡ Install the environment
 - Python
 - Pytorch
 - Spikingjelly

-## Citation
+## 🔍 Citation

-If you find this project  is helpful to your research, please consider cite:
+If you find this project  is helpful to your research, please consider star this repository to get the latest updates and cite:
 ```
 @MastersThesis{huang2024msc,
     author     =     {Huang, Haoxiang},